guillaumeblaquiere/eventsync/README.md

 By default, when an event sync is triggered, all the messages are flagged as "already exported" and won't take into account in the subsequent operations:
-* Check if all the endpoints condition are met to generate a new event sync message.
+* Check if all the endpoints conditions are met to generate a new event sync message.
 The conditions check take all the "valid" messages, i.e. all the messages in the observation period and **not** already exported
 * Generate and event sync message with only the message used to check the endpoints conditions, i.e. all the messages in the observation period and **not** already exported